-Table 9 shows that there is c5,732,500m of consented inert landfill void in Surrey offering c8,598,500 tonnes of inert waste final fate management capacity.
+Table 9 shows that there is c5,732,500m3 of consented inert landfill void in Surrey offering c8,598,500 tonnes of inert waste final fate management capacity.

-&lt;sup>25 Generally, such schemes are considered as 'recovery' from a planning perspective as they provide for restoration of the landfill and a beneficial after use of the land.
+27 Generally, such schemes are considered as 'recovery' from a planning perspective as they provide for restoration of the landfill and a beneficial after use of the land.
 However, the Environment Agency may class such sites as landfills for permitting purposes.